active-interest/seo-ultimate/readme.txt

 = Recent Releases =

+* Version 2.9 adds custom taxonomy support to Title Rewriter
-* Version 2.8 adds custom post type editor to Title Rewriter
+* Version 2.8 adds custom post type support to Title Rewriter
 * Version 2.7 adds the Code Inserter module
 * Version 2.6 adds reinstallation support
 * Version 2.5 adds advanced plugin upgrade/downgrade functionality
-* Version 2.4 adds a nofollow option for Deeplink Juggernaut links

 = Features =

 SEO Ultimate is an all-in-one [SEO](http://www.seodesignsolutions.com/) plugin with these powerful features:

-* **Title Rewriter** -- UPDATED in Version 2.8
+* **Title Rewriter** -- UPDATED in Version 2.9
 	* Out-of-the-box functionality puts your post titles at the beginning of the `<title>` tag for improved keyword SEO.
 	* Easily override the entire `<title>` tag contents for any individual post, page, attachment, category, or post tag on your blog.
 Also supports custom post types.
 	* Customize your homepage's `<title>` tag.